oemof/oemof-tabular/docs/usage.rst

 can hold data describing global constraints.
-To simplifiy the process of creating and processing a datapackage you may also use the funtionalities of the :py:mod:`~oemof.tabular.datapackage`
+To simplifiy the process of creating and processing a datapackage you may also use the funtionalities of the :py:mod:`~oemof.datapackage.datapackage`

 You can use functions to read and write resources (pandas.DataFrames in python).
 This can also be done for sequences and geometries.

 .. code-block:: python

-		from oemof.tabular.datapackage import building
+		from oemof.datapackage.datapackage import building
 		...

 		building.read_elements('volatile.csv')